decoderon007/azure-pipelines-tasks-terraform/src/plan-summary-tab/README.md

-# Plan Summary Tab UI
+# Terraform Plan View

+The Terraform Plan View allows a quick view of plans that were published during the pipeline run.
-The Plan Summary Tab user interface is a simple React web page.
+The view is a simple React web page.
 It is compiled with Webpack and is shown to the user inside of an Azure DevOps Build Pipeline if the Terraform extension is used.

 The summary tab reads two attachments from the pipeline: